-Healthcare

-Teaching

-Criminal Justice

-Anything that involves working with people!
+Sociology allows you to understand the workings of society - so anything where you are engaged in working with a range of people, whether in healthcare, education, social work or the criminal justice system.

-1. The sociological approach - how has sociological knowledge changed over time and how have these ideas informed our understanding of the social world.

-2. Social structures, social processes and social issues.

-3. Families - what is the role of the family in society?

-4. Education - what is the role of the education in society?

-5. Crime and deviance - why does crime occur?

-6. Social stratification - why is there so much inequality in the world?

-7. Sociological research methods - how do we study society?
+- 1. The sociological approach how has sociological knowledge changed over time and how have these ideas informed our understanding of the social world. - 2.
+Social structures, social processes and social issues. - 3.
+Families what is the role of the family in society? - 4.
+Education what is the role of the education in society? - 5.
+Crime and deviance why does crime occur? - 6.
+Social stratification why is there so much inequality in the world? - 7.
+Sociological research methods how do we study society?